TISUnion/Carpet-TIS-Addition/README.md

 - Categories: `TIS`, `BUGFIX`, `EXPERIMENTAL`

-## tntFuseDuration
+## tntIgnoreRedstoneSignal

-Overwrite the default fuse duration of TNT

-This might also affects the fuse duration of TNT ignited in explosion
+Prevent TNT blocks from being ignited from redstone

+You can still use explosion etc. to ignite a tnt

 - Type: `int`
 - Default value: `80`
 - Suggested options: `0`, `80`, `32767`
+- Categories: `TIS`, `CREATIVE`

+## tntFuseDuration

+Overwrite the default fuse duration of TNT

+This might also affect the fuse duration of TNT ignited in explosion

+- Type: `boolean`
+- Default value: `false`
+- Suggested options: `false`, `true`
 - Categories: `TIS`, `CREATIVE`